ambreenraheem/portfolio_project/README.md

 mkdocs serve -a 127.0.0.1:8500

-# 4. Build the project
+# Step 4: Build the project
 ```bash
 mkdocs build
 ```
 #### Note: "It will create a new folder named site containing the complete HTML code for our website.
 You can reuse this folder on any platform to build a new website with a different name or for a new project."

-# 5. mkdocs.yml and index.md
+# Step 5: mkdocs.yml and docs/
  #### Note: "For the website, we will implement all remaining changes, updates, and information additions in these two separate files."

-# 6. Initialize Git and push your project:
+# Step 6: Initialize Git and push your project:
 ```bash
 git init
 git add .